Getting Started

 string

 : Logs Table.
-Name of the ClickHouse Table to use for storing logs.
-This name should be used in log queries- This field is required and defaults to
+Name of the ClickHouse Table to use for storing logs- This field is required and defaults to

 otel_logs